elmtree-askmo/cloudcannon-app/content/learn/chemistry/explain-the-process-of-writing-the-electron-configuration-for-sodium.md

 url: /learn/chemistry/questions/explain-the-process-of-writing-the-electron-configuration-for-sodium
 score: -1.0
 related_article1:
-    id: 166861
+    id: 166857
-    title: Why are noble gases considered stable and inert?
+    title: >-
+        What characteristics make alkali metals highly reactive?
     subject: Chemistry
-    url: /learn/chemistry/questions/why-are-noble-gases-considered-stable-and-inert
+    url: /learn/chemistry/questions/what-characteristics-make-alkali-metals-highly-reactive
 related_article2:
-    id: 166856
+    id: 166864
-    title: How does electron configuration relate to the valence electrons of an element?
+    title: >-
+        How does the reactivity of alkali metals change as you move down the group?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-electron-configuration-relate-to-the-valence-electrons-of-an-element
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-alkali-metals-change-as-you-move-down-the-group
 related_article3:
-    id: 166860
+    id: 166863
-    title: What is the difference between a cation and an anion?
+    title: >-
+        What factors influence the reactivity of elements in the periodic table?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-difference-between-a-cation-and-an-anion
+    url: /learn/chemistry/questions/what-factors-influence-the-reactivity-of-elements-in-the-periodic-table
 related_article4:
+    id: 166856
+    title: >-
+        How does electron configuration relate to the valence electrons of an element?
+    subject: Chemistry
+    url: /learn/chemistry/questions/how-does-electron-configuration-relate-to-the-valence-electrons-of-an-element
+related_article5:
     id: 166858
+    title: >-
-    title: Why are halogens highly reactive, and how do they achieve stability?
+        Why are halogens highly reactive, and how do they achieve stability?
     subject: Chemistry
     url: /learn/chemistry/questions/why-are-halogens-highly-reactive-and-how-do-they-achieve-stability
-related_article5:
-    id: 166862
-    title: How does the electron configuration of noble gases compare to that of reactive elements?
-    subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-electron-configuration-of-noble-gases-compare-to-that-of-reactive-elements
 ---

 &nbsp;